PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 ### Task 2: Azure auto manage

-In this task, you will Enable Automanage on existing machines.
+In this task, you will enable Automanage on existing machines.

-1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with the below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>